University of Manitoba Retirees Association

-SUPPLEMENTARY HEALTH BENEFITS (Great-West Life)
+SUPPLEMENTARY HEALTH BENEFITS (University of Manitoba)

 DENTAL BENEFITS (Blue Cross)

-OTHER BENEFITS: University of Manitoba Facilities and Services
+OTHER BENEFITS (University of Manitoba Facilities and Services)

 This web page has been developed to provide a quick summary of the benefit program for eligible retirees (faculty and staff).
 Information on insurance plans, medical and dental benefits, and access to certain University of Manitoba facilities and/or services is found on this web page.